 Talking about religions in Japan is a little confusing.
 At the same time that half the population claims not to have a religion, nearly 100 million inhabitants claim to be Buddhists and Shintoists.
 Those who deny still participate in their practices and customs.

 There are divergences in knowing which is the predominant religion in Japan.
 Some say it is Buddhism, others say it is Shinto, but it is a complicated answer because about 80% of the Japanese practice the Shinto rituals tied to the precepts of Buddhism.

 Japan’s traditional religion is the Shinto (Shintō - 神道) which literally means “Path of the gods”.
 Shinto incorporates spiritual practices derived from diverse Japanese, local and regional prehistoric traditions, characterized by the worship of deities that represent the forces of nature.
 There are more than 88,591 shinto shrines spread across Japan.

-The history of Buddhism in Japan was diffused in several different periods, until it became dominant in Japan.
-Buddhism encompasses several traditions, beliefs and practices generally based on the teachings of Buddha.
-There are more than 85,439 Buddhist temples spread across Japan.
+The history of Buddhism in Japan was widespread in several different periods, until it became dominant in Japan.
+Buddhism encompasses diverse traditions, beliefs, and practices generally based on the teachings of Buddha .
+There are over 85,439 Buddhist temples across Japan.